State Revolving Loan Fund Gains Momentum in Congress

-The House bill is a companion to a Senate measure, S. 1507, that Senators Jack Reed (D-RI), John Kennedy (R-LA), and Bob Menendez (D-NJ) introduced in June 2017.
-The state revolving loan program is supported by more than 100 national and local groups from South Carolina to California.
+In the last Congress, Senators Jack Reed (D-RI), John Kennedy (R-LA), and Bob Menendez (D-NJ) introduced a similar bill in the Senate (S. 1507) in June 2017.
+The state revolving loan program is supported by more than 130 national and local groups from South Carolina to California.

 Pew asked Rep. Crist why this new piece of legislation could be a game changer for communities.